3 strategies to help reduce risk

 Risk capacity has both emotional and financial aspects.
 For instance, you may have more than enough money to retire, but are not yet emotionally ready to take the risk of living on savings alone.
 Or you may be emotionally ready to take the leap, but short in terms of savings.
 In both cases, you have a low risk capacity.
 On the other hand, you may be emotionally ready and financially prepared.
 In this case, you have a high risk capacity.

 Knowing your personal risk capacity is Step 1.
 To get started ask yourself these 2 questions:

-- How much money can I afford to lose and not need to change my life or not live up to my financial and personal obligations?
+- How much money could I afford to lose while maintaining my standard of living and fulfilling my financial and personal obligations?

 - How much short-term loss am I emotionally prepared to tolerate in exchange for the potential to grow my money over the long term and achieve my investing goals?

 Step 2 is putting a plan in place to deal with the inevitable risks that come with investing your hard-earned money at different life stages.
 Here’s where the Avoid/Manage/Transfer approach can be helpful.

 When you avoid taking risk in investing, you generally accept a lower level of potential return in exchange for a potentially higher level of security and stability.
 You may remember the days of the local hometown savings bank passbook.
 It was a safe bet because your savings account was FDIC-insured.
 You can still invest up to $250,000 in an FDIC-insured savings account, but you will need to accept a very low interest rate in return.
 After inflation, you are likely to be losing money.
 In seeking a higher return, you need to accept more risk.